favainhat/igl_demo/README.md

 ```

 An example script to alternative of pyinstallive is in alternative folder.<br>
 Use it at your own risk.
-I'm not test it much.
+I'm not test it much. <br>
+If you want a better experience, Try use node scripts.<br>
+It is closer to example code than daily use code.<br>